 This bill would expand the above provisions to apply to a "port terminal," defined by the bill to mean an ocean marine terminal or other terminal within a port master plan area.
 The bill would require, instead of authorize, a port terminal to conduct the intermodal roadability inspection program in lieu of the other provisions referred to above, and would delete the conditions relating to the number of chassis based at the ocean marine terminal and the receipt of prior satisfactory compliance ratings.
-The bill would include container connecting devices, mud flaps, and frame damage to the areas covered by the inspection.
+The bill would include container connecting devices, mud flaps, landing legs, and frame damage to the areas covered by the inspection.
 The bill would require the inspection to include verification that other specified inspections are current.
-The bill would require defects noted on an intermodal chassis to be repaired within 10 days after the inspection, and before the intermodal chassis is released from the terminal, the violation of which would be a misdemeanor.
+The bill would require defects noted on an intermodal chassis to be repaired before a motor carrier, driver, or authorized representative transports an intermodal container on an intermodal chassis, as specified, the violation of which would be an infraction.
 The bill would extend the period a port terminal is required to retain inspection records to 6 months.
 The bill would require the department, if a port terminal fails reinspection, to direct the port terminal operator to conduct additional terminal inspections at 30-day intervals, until the port terminal is in full compliance with intermodal roadability inspection program requirements, as prescribed.